Trazodone Abuse Is Growing Worldwide

 Trazodone is an antidepressant that causes extreme drowsiness.
 Today, it is more often prescribed as a sleep aid, than as an antidepressant.
 Trazodone abuse has also grown; it is one the top 20 drugs abused in the US today.

 Thirty years ago, when Trazodone was first introduced, there weren’t many non-sedating antidepressants available.
-Today, even though there are better options available for both antidepressants and sleep medication, Trazodone is still prescribed and Trazodone abuse is still a growing problem.
+Today, even though there are better options available for both antidepressants and sleep medication, it’s still prescribed—making Trazodone abuse a growing problem.

 Ironically, Trazodone is not a controlled substance like Ambien and Lunesta which are also prescribed for insomnia.
 Trazodone abuse is perhaps a direct result of it being a drug that is easier to get.